ake123/iSEEbug/README.md

 ```

 ## Code of Conduct
-Please note that the iSEEbug project is released with a
+Please note that the miaDash project is released with a
 [Contributor Code of Conduct](https://bioconductor.org/about/code-of-conduct/).
 By contributing to this project, you agree to abide by its terms.
 Contributions
 are welcome in the form of feedback, issues and pull requests.
 You can find the